Foods You Should Not Feed Your Chickens

 Citrus Fruits

 Citrus food should also not be given to your chickens.
-While not necessarily toxic, numerous studies have found that too much citrus can cause a drop in egg production.
+While not necessarily toxic, numerous studies have found that lots of citrus can cause a drop in egg production.

 Moldy Foods